“Sony’s WF-XB700 are fun, quirky earbuds that deliver tremendous value.”

 In the time I spent with these bulky buds, each of these features worked remarkably well.
 The buds would easily take me through an entire workday before having to recharge.
 The earbuds’ case only has one additional charge, which is less than ideal, but if you can listen to them all day and charge them at night, I don’t see this as a huge issue for most.

 A couple of sweat-inducing runs proved that IPX4 rating holds true.
-As for the voice assistant, while not as simple as wake-word-enabled products like the
+As for the voice assistant, while not as simple as wake-word-enabled products like the Amazon Echo Buds or Google Pixel Buds 2, it still worked well when I used the right earbud’s button to summon it.

 The feature I wish these buds had, as seemingly simple as it is, would be the ability to automatically pause audio when taking an earbud out of your ear.
 It’s something I’ve gotten so used to with other earbuds, and because of that, I repeatedly missed portions of podcasts and music when I pulled a bud out to engage in a conversation.